Zeytinliköy, Gökçeada: Geography

-It is located 3 km west of the only town of the island, Çınarlı (or in Greek Panagia Balomeni), and 10 km west from the central port of the island.
-It stands at an altitude of approximately 100m nearby Kastri hill.
+It is located three kilometres west of the only town of the island, Gökçeada (historically "Panagia" in Greek), and ten kilometres west from the central port of the island.
+It stands at an altitude of approximately 100 metres, nearby Kastri hill.

 History and Demographics

 The village is one of the oldest settlements of the island of Imbros that is still inhabited.
-There are 3 Greek Orthodox Churches in the village.
+There are three Greek Orthodox Churches in the village.
 The village had a total population of 179 in 2022, a notable increase since 2007, when it only had 86 inhabitants.
 It is one of the few predominantly Greek Orthodox settlements in Turkey, with the Greek population ranging at around 80%, and has a Greek mayor, Efstratios Zounis.
 A Greek minority primary school and kindergarten are operating in the village.